mcpmessenger/unicorn-hunter/ENDPOINT_MIGRATION_NOTES.md

 ## Migration Checklist

-- [ ] Verify new endpoint is accessible and responding
+- [x] Verify new endpoint is accessible and responding
-- [ ] Test interpretation matching with multiple repositories
+- [x] Test interpretation matching with multiple repositories
-- [ ] Update baseUrl in `app/actions.ts`
+- [x] Update baseUrl in `app/actions.ts`
 - [ ] Test in production
 - [ ] Monitor for any issues

 ---

 **Last Updated:** December 17, 2025
-**Status:** Waiting for backend team to verify new endpoint
+**Status:** ✅ Migration complete - Using v1.3.0 endpoint